Subodh-04/Subodh-04/README.md

 - 👋 Hi, I’m @Subodh-04
-- 👀 I’m interested in coding,Ethical hacking.
+- 👀 I’m interested in Web Devlopment
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Frontend Devlopment
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me email me